flatcar-archive/flatcar-docs/docs/setup/clusters/architectures.md

 For more information on getting started with this architecture, see the Flatcar Container Linux documentation on [supported platforms][flatcar-supported].
 These include [Amazon EC2][flatcar-ec2], [Equinix Metal][flatcar-equinix-metal], [Azure][flatcar-azure], [Google Compute Platform][flatcar-gce], [bare metal iPXE][flatcar-bm], [Digital Ocean][flatcar-do], and many more community supported platforms.

-Boot the desired number of machines with the same CL Config and discovery token.
-The CL Config specifies which services will be started on each machine.
+Boot the desired number of machines with the same Butane Config and discovery token.
+The Butane Config specifies which services will be started on each machine.

 ## Easy development/testing cluster